A* search algorithm: Relations to other algorithms

 What sets A* apart from a greedy best-first search algorithm is that it takes the cost/distance already traveled, g(n), into account.

 Some common variants of Dijkstra's algorithm can be viewed as a special case of A* where the heuristic $h(n) = 0$ for all nodes; in turn, both Dijkstra and A* are special cases of dynamic programming.

 A* itself is a special case of a generalization of branch and bound.

+A* is similar to beam search except that beam search maintains a limit on the numbers of paths that it has to explore.